-- 9.1 An individual who is employed by the Trust under a contract of employment with the Trust may become or continue as a member of the Trust. - 9.2 Those individuals who are eligible for membership of the Trust by reason of the previous provision are referred to collectively as the Staff Constituency. - 9.3 The Staff Constituency shall be divided into five descriptions of individuals who are eligible for membership of the Staff Constituency, each description of individuals being specified within Annex 2 and being referred to as a class within the Staff Constituency. - 9.4 The minimum number of members in the Staff Constituency is specified in Annex 2 shall become a member of the Trust as a member of the Staff Constituency and appropriate class within the Staff Constituency without an application being made, unless he informs the Trust that he does not wish to do so.
+- 9.1 An individual who is employed by the Trust under a contract of employment (which for the avoidance of doubt includes full-time and part-time contracts of employment) with the Trust may become or continue as a member of the Trust provided: - 9.1.1 They are employed by the Foundation Trust under a contract of employment which has no fixed term or has a fixed term of at least 12 months; or - 9.1.2 They have been continuously employed by the Foundation Trust and / or the predecessor organisation under a contract of employment for at least 12 months.
+Individuals who exercise functions for the purposes of the Foundation Trust, other than under a contract of employment with the Foundation Trust, may become or continue as members of the Staff Constituency provided such individuals have exercised these functions continuously for a period of at least 12 months.
+For the avoidance of doubt this does not include individuals who assist or provide services to the Foundation Trust on a voluntary basis. - 9.2 Those individuals who are eligible for membership of the Trust by reason of the previous provision are referred to collectively as the Staff Constituency. - 9.3 The Staff Constituency shall be divided into six descriptions of individuals who are eligible for membership of the Staff Constituency, each description of individuals being specified within Annex 2 and being referred to as a class within the Staff Constituency. - 9.4 The minimum number of members in the Staff Constituency is specified in Annex 2 shall become a member of the Trust as a member of the Staff Constituency and appropriate class within the Staff Constituency without an application being made, unless they inform the Trust that they do not wish to do so.